waz11/Search-In-Graph/README.md

 # Part I : converting of code to graph

+input: path to code folder
+output: graph in json file

 the graph is a json file, contains two arrays: vertices and edges.

 ## vertex